AlexWaygood/typeshed-stats/examples/example.md

 Typeshed currently has 34 unique allowlist entries for `setuptools` when running stubtest in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict on some files*

-This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.
+Some files in this stubs package are tested with the stricter pyright settings in typeshed's CI; some are excluded from the stricter settings.

 ### Statistics on the annotations in typeshed's stubs for `setuptools`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 908
+    - Annotated parameters: 929
-    - Unannotated parameters: 465
+    - Unannotated parameters: 447
     - Explicit `Any` parameters: 21
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 47
 - Returns:
-    - Annotated returns: 801
+    - Annotated returns: 809
-    - Unannotated returns: 277
+    - Unannotated returns: 269
     - Explicit `Any` returns: 1
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 14
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 13
 - Variables:
-    - Annotated variables: 649
+    - Annotated variables: 650
     - Explicit `Any` variables: 87
-    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 288
+    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 287
 - Class definitions:
     - Total class definitions: 184
     - Class definitions with `Any`: 0